JackSD/People_Space_Analytics_NCS2_scripts/README.md

 **people_object_detection_draw_on_frames.py** - this file draws the data being inferred from the model on some frames which are in turn displayed to the user.

-It also records overcrowding alerts (an earlier iteration of the project) where the number of people exceeds a threshold.

 **people_object_detection_people_tracking.py -** this file records in a PSQL database the number of people in the frame every 100 frames.

+It also records overcrowding alerts (an earlier iteration of the project) where the number of people exceeds a threshold in a remote PSQ database.

 **object_detection_demo_ssd_async.py** - this is the original file provided with the openvino toolkit which was adapted